AnnaGerber/node-ardx/app/content/jsprimer.md

 ## Handling events

-The callback function will be executed whenever the event occurs:
+Use `on` to attach a callback function that will be executed whenever the event occurs:

     var myBoard = new five.Board();
     myBoard.on("ready", function() {